-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Consider if Not

+Submitted Used

-SAT or ACT X
+SAT or ACT Х

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or

 SAT Subject Tests

-• rst-time, first-year, degree-seeking applicants dless of whether the writing score will be used ACT with writing required ACT with writing recommended X ACT with or without writing accept oted rst-time, first-year, degree-seeking applicants dless of whether the Essay score will be used SAT with Essay component reco SAT with Essay component reco X SAT with or without Essay component mmended C8C Please indicate how your institution will use the SAT of or ACT essay com nponent; check all that apply.
-For admission For placement SAT essay ACT essay For advising In place of an application essay - As a validity check on the application process No college policy as of now Not using essay component X X C8D In addition, does your institution us e applicants' test s cores for academ ic advising?
-Yes X No C8E Latest date by which SAT or ACT s Latest date by which SAT Subject C8F If necessary, use this space to clar policies (e.g., if tests are recommer students, or if tests are not required students): nded for some C8G Please indicate which tests your institut SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): ion uses for placem e ent (e.g., state tests s):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants

+ACT with writing required ACT with writing recommended

+ACT with or without writing accepted

+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

+SAT with Essay component required

+SAT with Essay component recommended

+SAT with or without Essay component accepted

+C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT essay ACT essay

+For admission

+For placement

+For advising

+In place of an application essay

+As a validity check on the

+application process

+No college policy as of now

+Not using essay component

+C8D In addition, does your institution use applicants' test scores for academic advising?

+C8E Latest date by which SAT or ACT scores must be received for fall-term admission

+Latest date by which SAT Subject Test scores must be received for fall-term admission

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some

+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+SAI

+ACT

+SAT Subject Tests

+AP

+CLEP

+Institutional Exam

+State Exam (specify):